rumstil/eqlogparser/download/readme.md

 **This will produce a lot of spam in your chat window** but it's the only way to get full and accurate information.
 I personally keep this spam in a second chat window so that it can scroll by without affecting my normal player chat.

 Once your logging is enabled you can start up the parser during or after play.

-The app will scan your EQ log file, generate summaries of all mobs and events you have fought, and upload them to a private channel on the raidloot.com website.
-To give people access to your channel you just need to share the link with them.
-Your channel will keep track of your parses for about 48 hours -- after that they get removed.

-In addition to fights, the parser will also upload loot drops -- this information is only used to update the item drop database.
-Your looted items are not saved to your channel.